-Plants and animals that live outside of their native ranges as a result of human activity are known as exotic species.
-Although not all exotic species become invasive, those that do have the ability to harm ecology, economy, and human health.
-These non-native invasions have caused an imbalance in Florida’s reptile populations.
-Read on to learn more about identifying the exotic reptiles we have in central Florida.
+Plants and animals that live outside of their native ranges as a result of human activity are known as nonnative species.
+Although not all nonnative species become invasive, those that do have the ability to harm ecology, economy, and human health.
+These nonnative invaders have caused an imbalance in Florida’s reptile populations.
+Read on to learn more about identifying the exotic lizards we have in central Florida.

 Nile monitors are large lizards that can grow to be over 5 feet long and weigh approximately 15 pounds.
 They tend to be light yellow to dark olive or brown in color and have a light yellow chevron pattern on their backs.

 Nile monitors are semi-aquatic and can often be found basking in the sun or foraging for food along canal banks.
 Nile monitors are excellent swimmers.
 These reptiles have the ability to stay submerged under water for long periods of time.
 They are active during the day, and often retreat to their burrows or other refuges at night.